The student team at Whitelaw Twining is motivated and dynamic. Meet these talented professionals as they take early steps in their legal careers.

 Prior to law school, he obtained his Bachelor of Arts in Economics and Philosophy from the University of Victoria.
 During his undergraduate studies, Sina served as a teaching assistant and supported students in campus residences as a Residence Advisor.

 In his spare time, Sina enjoys playing soccer, practicing meditation, hiking in forests, and spending time with family and friends.
-He is grateful to be learning from the seasoned lawyers and staff at Whitelaw Twining and looks forward to building his legal skills while collaborating with peers.
+He is grateful to be learning from the seasoned lawyers and staff at Whitelaw Twining and looks forward to building his legal skills while collaborating with peers.”

-Jasman Mangat, Summer Student
+Jasman Mangat, Articling Student

 Jasman is currently pursuing her JD at Thompson Rivers University.
 Before embarking on her legal journey, she completed her undergraduate studies at Mount Royal University, majoring in psychology and minoring in business administration.